Savasana: A Time to Rest or a Time to Awaken?

 The Challenge of Savasana

 But I sometimes wonder if we’ve missed the point.
 According to the teachings, Savasana isn’t really about relaxation.
 In fact, I’ve heard Savasana described as the most difficult of all yoga postures.
-A posture in which, bodies completely still, we are challenged to keep our minds focused.
+In a posture in which our bodies are completely still, we are challenged to keep our minds focused.
 The pose is named “Corpse Pose” for a reason.
-We are to act as if our bodies had dissolved away—as if were already dead, so to speak.
+We are to act as if our bodies had dissolved away—as if we were already dead, so to speak.

 When practiced this way, Savasana is a powerful tool.
 It can help us momentarily become less identified with our bodies and less attached to the trappings of our lives.
 In those last minutes of class, we can reconnect to the pure, perfect essence that already exists within each of us.